Renovation

 With water damage, you need to move fast to protect both the building and the furnishings.
 Once you've removed the water, you may need to move furniture out of harm's way and prevent the water spreading and doing even more damage.

-One strategy Gross's team use is to put furniture that can't be easily moved onto foam blocks.
-"This can allow air flow underneath the furnishings and allow them to dry out and prevent secondary damage to them," he says.
+One strategy Gross's team uses is to put furniture that can't be easily moved onto foam blocks.
+"This can allow air flow underneath the furnishings and allow them to dry out and prevent secondary damage to them," he said.

-Based on how insurance polices are written, Gross says you have an obligation to make every attempt to mitigate the damage and prevent secondary or further damage.
+Based on how insurance polices are written, Gross said you have an obligation to make every attempt to mitigate the damage and prevent secondary or further damage.
 "Some people are paralyzed by the event and want everyone to see it before anyone touches anything."
-Don't do this, he says.
+Don't do this, he said.
 Instead, take lots of photos and get a move on.

-"You need to act quickly," says Jeff Schneider, president of insurance company, Gotham Brokerage.
+"You need to act quickly," Jeff Schneider, president of insurance company Gotham Brokerage, said.
 "Remember it can take several weeks for a floor to dry out completely, before you can see the extent of the damage."

 4. Figure out the extent of the water damage

-Gross says his team will take moisture readings and visually inspect surfaces and materials to determine where the water might have traveled.
+Gross said his team will take moisture readings and visually inspect surfaces and materials to determine where the water might have traveled.
 Predicting where the water has reached isn't impossible but very often it is difficult to confirm.
-"We are looking for moisture trapped in wall cavities, behind built-ins, things like that," Gross says.
+"We are looking for moisture trapped in wall cavities, behind built-ins, things like that," Gross said.

 Other options include dehumidifiers and maximizing air movement.
 Anything that cannot be dried needs to be removed.